/images/resources/tutorials/migrations/tutorials-spring.jpg

 On this page

-Spring Security has evolved a lot regarding OAuth2 and OIDC.
+Spring Security has built-in support for implementing an OAuth 2.0 resource server.
 This tutorial shows how to let the framework validate a JWT and make use of claims in your API.
-Spring will validate the token and make sure the correct scope is used for the specific endpoint.
-The API can use the claims in the JWT to make additional decisions.
+Spring will validate the token and enforce the correct scope for specific endpoints.
+The API can also use the claims in the JWT to implement its business authorization.

 Note